AI and Machine Learning in Libraries: Promising, But Not Ready Yet

 I've shared these at work and thought it might be helpful to post my notes from the launch of the Museum Data Service at Bloomberg last week in public too.

-The MDS aggregates museum (and museum-like) metadata, encouraging use by data scientists, researchers, the public, etc. The MDS doesn't include images, but link to them if they're available on museum websites.
+The MDS aggregates museum (and museum-like) metadata, encouraging use by data scientists, researchers, the public, etc. The MDS doesn't include images, but links to them if they're available on museum websites.
 (When they open APIs, presumably people could build their own image-focused site on the service).

 It was launched by Sir Chris Bryant (Minister of State at the Department for Science, Innovation and Technology and the Department for Culture, Media and Sport) who said it could be renamed the ‘Autolycus project', after Shakespeare's snapper up of unconsidered trifles.
 He presented it as a rare project that sits between his two portfolios.